todda00/meteor-collection-revisions/README.md

 Restoring a Revision
 ------------------------
 A revision can be restored by calling CollectionRevisions.restore from either the client, server, or both.
 It will follow the same allow / deny permissions for an update, or use your own permissions and call CollectionRevisions.restore within a method call.
+If you want the simulation to run correctly on the client, the document needs to be published and the revisions field present.
 ```
 CollectionRevisions.restore(collectionName, documentId, revision);
 ```